ELIZABETH GARLINGTON

 ARTIST.
 DESIGNER.
 QUILTER.

-In 1998 I entered my first juried art exhibit and won an award for my quilted fiber art images.
-That was the start of a twenty five year journey as a professional artist.
-My quilted artworks are shown in gallery exhibitions and are in corporate and private collections across the eastern United States.
+I live and work in the Blue Ridge Mountains of Western North Carolina.
 Since 2008, I have been a juried member of the prestigious Southern Highland Craft Guild and my work is available through their galleries.
 For more detailed information please see my Vitae.

 INSPIRATION